COVID-19 / Coronavirus updates

 Q. What travel restrictions are in place in the Kimberley?

-A. The Kimberley border re-opened on June 5, but non-essential travel to remote Indigenous communities remains prohibited.
+A. The Kimberley border re-opened on June 5, but non-essential travel to most remote Indigenous communities remains prohibited.
 For more information, click here.

 Q. What is essential and non-essential travel?

 A. WA Premier Mark McGowan has stated that essential travel includes the provision of services or supplies, freight, medical reasons and compassionate grounds.
-For more information on this, you can call a new police hotline, which is open 7am-10pm, on 13-COVID (13-26843).
+For more information on this, you can call a police hotline, which is open 7am-10pm, on 13-COVID (13-26843).